 If you struggle to get enough fiber in your diet, then psyllium husk may be your new best friend.
-This is a soluble fiber that’s often found in gentle bulk-forming laxatives like Metamucil.
+This is a soluble fiber that’s often found in gentle bulk-forming laxatives.
 It’s safe and often used to treat constipation and diarrhea, irritable bowel syndrome, and hemorrhoids.
 Some people even use it to help regulate their blood sugar levels.

 Psyllium husk is a fantastic multi-purpose supplement, but is it safe to take while intermittent fasting without breaking your fast?
 It depends!
 Psyllium husk contains calories, so it technically breaks your fast.
 However, it does not cause an insulin reaction in your body, so you could take it while fasting.
 It really depends on you and how strictly adhering to your intermittent fast.

 - Psyllium husk is a safe and effective supplement for treating constipation, diarrhea, IBS, hemorrhoids, and regulating blood sugar levels.